Zinostick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adding execute permission to the owner of the file hello
+script adding execute permissions to the owner and group owner and read permissions to other users